Classical Physics: Spacetime and Fields

-The indices of the $\gamma^a$ and $L$ that are implicit in the 4$\times$4 matrix multiplication in (\ref{spin1}), (\ref{spin2}) and (\ref{spin4}) are spinor indices.
-The relation (\ref{spin4}) implies that the Dirac matrices $\gamma^a$ can be regarded as quantities that have, in addition to the invariant index $a$, one spinor index and one adjoint-spinor index.
+which follows from the above transformation laws and also from the matrix multiplication of a row and a column.
+The indices of the $\gamma^a$ and $L$ that are implicit in the 4$\times$4 matrix multiplication in (\ref{spin1}), (\ref{spin2}), and (\ref{spin4}) are spinor indices.
+The relation (\ref{spin4}) shows that the Dirac matrices $\gamma^a$ can be regarded as quantities that have, in addition to the invariant index $a$, one spinor index and one adjoint-spinor index.
 The product $\psi\bar{\psi}$ transforms like the Dirac matrices: